-- "(15) Gift.
+- Gift.
 Anything of monetary value given or received without valuable consideration by or from a lobbyist, lobbyist principal, liaison personnel, or a person described under G.S.
 138A-32(d)(1), (2), or (3).
-The following shall not be considered gifts under this subdivision: - a.
-Anything for which fair market value, or face value if shown, is paid by the covered person or legislative employee. - b.
-Commercially available loans made on terms not more favorable than generally available to the general public in the normal course of business if not made for the purpose of lobbying. - c.
-Contractual arrangements or commercial relationships or arrangements made in the normal course of business if not made for the purpose of lobbying. - d.
-Academic or athletic scholarships based on the same criteria as applied to the public. - e.
-Campaign contributions Anything of value properly received and reported as required under Article 22A of Chapter 163 of the General Statutes. - f.
-Expressions of condolence related to a death of an individual, sent within a reasonable time of the death, if the expression is one of the following:
+The following shall not be considered gifts under this subdivision: - Anything for which fair market value, or face value if shown, is paid by the covered person or legislative employee. - Commercially available loans made on terms not more favorable b. than generally available to the general public in the normal course of business if not made for the purpose of lobbying.

-- 1. A sympathy card, letter, or note. - 2.
-Flowers. - 3.
-Food or beverages for immediate consumption. - 4.
-Donations to a religious organization, charity, the State or a political subdivision of the State, not to exceed a total of two hundred dollars (\$200.00) per death per donor."
+- commercial relationships arrangements made in the normal course of business if not made for - Academic or athletic scholarships based on the same criteria as - Campaign contributions Anything of value properly received and reported as required under Article 22A of Chapter 163 of the General - Expressions of condolence related to a death of an individual, sent within a reasonable time of the death, if the expression is one of the - A sympathy card, letter, or note. - Food or beverages for immediate consumption. - Donations to a religious organization, charity, the State or a political subdivision of the State, not to exceed a total of two hundred dollars (\$200.00) per death per donor."